ok-reza/1.2_final_polish/README.md

 "MPE" was added to the names of presets tagged wtih MPE which are intended to be played with an MPE MIDI controller.
 Saumur Piano is a public piano that sits outside all summer next to the Loire.
 Samples were recorded by hand and used to make the preset.
 Frances2 was made by shoshin's 8 year old daughter.

 ## Metamere Preset Notes
-**Vsco Percussion Sampler Kit** is a collection of public domain orchestral samples (https://versilian-studios.com/vsco-community/), taken from a larger set, cleaned, leveled, and converted as necessary to work well on the Deluge and with each other.
+**Vsco Percussion Sampler Kit** is an eclectic and useful collection of public domain orchestral samples (https://versilian-studios.com/vsco-community/), taken from a larger set, cleaned, leveled, and converted as necessary to work well on the Deluge and with each other.
 Various wood, metal, traditional, folk, and other exotic sounds.

 **Meld Arp** is designed for ambient music, and its rate depends on the song tempo.
 It slowly cycles between being more dull and quiet at the bottom of the cycle to more crisp and loud at the top.
 The mod wheel and/or aftertouch can be used to manually boost it and open the filter.
 Because it uses a wavetable for the oscillator, you can adjust the timbre using custom 2 and 3.

 **Organic 1** was designed mainly as a drone pad, but it can also work as unruly strings or plucks when the mod wheel is adjusted up.
-It varies over time, so you can either let it drone or adapt and work with it to get the most out of it. **Synthetic 1** is an ambient drone pad made as a companion to Organic 1.
+It varies over time, so you can either let it drone or adapt and work with it to get the most out of it.

+**Synthetic 1** is an ambient drone pad made as a companion to Organic 1.
 This has a richer bass tone and more digital sounding high end.
 Depends less on LFO and more on manual control of mod wheel, etc.

 **Woodeep** is a classic DX7 electric piano sound with an added triangle oscillator and modulation to give it more expression and depth.
 Aftertouch will change the sound to be more buzzy with a slow LFO.
 You can adjust custom 2 to make the buzzy timbre permanent.
 Velocity influences the timbre instead of the volume.
 Mod wheel influences the character of the higher notes to provide a kind of split effect.